alex-nuclearboy/goit-python-web-hw13/README.md

 ## Contact Management API

-This repository hosts an enhanced version of a previous Contact Management project, which can be accessed [here](https://github.com/alex-nuclearboy/goit-python-web-hw12).
+This section of the repository enhances a previous Contact Management project, accessible [here](https://github.com/alex-nuclearboy/goit-python-web-hw12).
 This prior version includes a REST API for managing contact information, built using FastAPI and SQLAlchemy, leveraging PostgreSQL as the backend database.
 It supports basic CRUD operations for managing contacts along with additional features such as contact search by various attributes and retrieval of contacts with upcoming birthdays.

 ### Contact Management API Key Features